Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson6.md

 >> 2. Smart contracts reverting when certain conditions are not met such as meeting the minimum amount for donation in a smart contract.

 >> 3. Interaction with `chainlink` features.
-How it links with the real-world data.
+How it links with the real-world data, by fecthing real-world data and updating it on the blockchain.